dhagge/dhagge.github.io/_posts/2014-09-29-spring-boot-jdbi.markdown

 ## Autowire and use JDBI

-That's it, now you can autowire and use a `DBI` object to do everything that [JDBI](http://jdbi.org) allows you to do
+That's it, now you can autowire and use a `DBI` object to do everything that [JDBI](http://jdbi.org) allows you to do.

 ```java
 @RestController